 UK after Brexit – what about when you’re in the country?

 Once you’re in the UK, you can use both your national drivers license and the European Health Insurance Card if needed.
-However, you’ll also need to arrange an international driver’s license if you plan to drive there.
-An international driver’s license is a translation of your Swedish driver’s license.
-You can use it when you plan to drive in countries outside of Sweden.
-Though you aren’t allowed to drive with only the international driver’s license and need to carry your Swedish driver’s license with you as well.
+You can also use your Swedish drivers license if you plan to drive there.
 If you plan to travel between Ireland and Northern Ireland, you can do so freely until 1 January 2025.

 A good thing to keep in mind when traveling to the UK after Brexit is to check for any price changes in your mobile plan.
 Previously, mobile operators weren’t allowed to charge extra fees when traveling to the UK, but that is allowed now.
 So make sure you know what the costs are so you don’t get an unwanted surprise with your next bill.
 This applies to both call, SMS and surfing costs.